AdedayoBabarinde/aws-bootcamp-cruddur-2023/journal/week1.md

 ##  I ran the Container as follows
 `docker run -p 3000:3000 -d frontend-react-js`

-# Multiple Containers

-I ensured that i can orchestrate multiple containers to run side by side as follows
+- I ensured that i can orchestrate multiple containers to run side by side as follows

 ## Create a docker-compose file